 During the course, you will learn to communicate and debate on current affairs, politics and socio-economic issues related to Spain and the Spanish-speaking world.
 You will learn a lot about cultural references, the arts and the literature in the Hispanic world combined with the in-depth study of a film and a set text.

 The course is very interactive and you will have the opportunity to develop your knowledge and language skills through a variety of different mediums such as TV, music, the internet and authentic texts.
-As well as topic-based lessons and weekly grammar lessons, you will improve your fluency and pronunciation in small groups as well as in 1:1 sessions with your subject teacher.
+As well as topic-based lessons and weekly grammar lessons, you will improve your fluency and pronunciation in small groups as well as in speaking sessions with a language assistant.

 Studying a language at A level leads to a range of career opportunities.
 Students who have studied languages go on to have careers in a variety of sectors including teaching, translating, sales and marketing, travel & tourism, journalism, fashion, work in the foreign office or secret service, interpreting and banking.

 Spanish extends beyond the classroom at King Alfred and a number of extra-curricular activities are on offer.
-This includes an annual trip to Salamanca and a Spanish Debating Club run fortnightly.
+This includes an annual trip to San Sebastian.

 Assessment takes place at the end of the two year course.